- Waste Management

 You might also find the following information useful:

 Food Safety Rating Scheme

-We are currently participating in the voluntary State-wide Food Safety Rating Scheme.
+We participate in the voluntary State-wide Food Safety Rating Scheme.

 Its purpose is to inform consumers about how well a food business complies with the Food Safety Standards at the time of their unannounced routine inspection by providing a score, in the form of stars, for businesses to display at their discretion.

 - 4 stars = Very Good.